revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 ---

-12. What is the Git command to save your changes to the local repository?
+12.What is the Git command to save your changes to the local repository?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)